azimuth-project/el-nino/README.md

 #### R / grj / ludescher.R

 Aimed at replicating Ludescher et al, 2013.
 As of 26 June 2014, it is close, but not identical.
+For an explanation see  [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Ni&ntilde;o Project series.

+#### R / average-link-strength.txt

+This file has the average link strength S as computed by `ludescher.R` at 10-day intervals, starting from day 730 and going until day 12040, where day 1 is the first of January 1948.
+For an explanation see  [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Ni&ntilde;o Project series.

+#### R / average-link-strength-1948-2013.txt

+The second column in this file lists the average link strengths S as computed by `ludescher.R` at 10-day intervals, starting from day 730, and going until day 24090, where day 1 is the first of January 1948.
+The first column numbers these items from 1 to 2337.
+For an explanation see  [Part 4](http://johncarlosbaez.wordpress.com/2014/07/08/el-nino-project-part-4/) of the El Ni&ntilde;o Project series.

 #### R / grj / covariances-basin-vs-rest.R